 - 1.1.
-Under Section 11 (2) of the Management of Offenders (etc) (Scotland) Act 2005 each MAPPA Area must publish an Annual Report.
-The publication date for the report this year is 5 November 2021. - 1.2.
-The continued challenges posed by COVID-19 have been mitigated successfully in line with national guidance.
-Throughout the reporting year there has continued to be a positive working relationship with key partners ensuring the safe delivery of MAPPA in Glasgow.
+Under Section 11 (2) of the Management of Offenders (etc) (Scotland) Act 2005 each MAPPA area must publish an Annual Report.
+The National MAPPA Annual report by the Scottish Government was published on 28 October 2022. - 1.2.
+During the reporting year there has continued to be a positive working relationship with key partners ensuring the effective delivery of MAPPA in Glasgow in line with the national MAPPA guidance.